-The Hartnell Community College District Campus Safety Department prepares this report to the campus community as a part of Hartnell Community College Districts Commitment to Campus Safety.
+The Hartnell Community College District's (HCCD) Department of Public Safety prepares this report to the campus community as a part of Hartnell's commitment to Campus Safety.
 This report is written as outlined in compliance with The Jeanne Clery Act of 1990 and the Violence Against Women Reauthorization Act of 2013.

 The full text of this report can be located on the Campus Safety and Security Website.
 You will also be able to connect to our site via the Hartnell Homepage.

-This report is prepared in cooperation with local law enforcement agencies surrounding our campus and education centers, along with Student Affairs and (Including but not limited to Vice Presidents, Directors, Deans, Department Heads, Student Affairs, Student Organizations, Program Managers, Athletic Coaches and Assistant Coaches) Campus Security Authorities.
+This report is prepared in cooperation with local law enforcement agencies surrounding our campus and education centers, along with Student Affairs and (Including but not limited to Vice Presidents, Directors, Deans, Department Heads, Student Affairs, Student Organizations, Program Managers, Athletic Coaches and Assistant Coaches) Campus Safety Authorities.
 Each entity provides updated information on their educational efforts and programs to comply with the The Jeanne Clery Act of 1990.